Soundtrack Book Events:

 A finalist for the Lambda Literary Award, Smith’s memoir My Body Is Yours (Arsenal Pulp Press, 2015) has been translated into French and published by Éditeur TRIPTYQUE.
 Find Ceci est mon corps here.
 Translated by the amazing Benoît Laflamme.
 [Vous êtes francais/e?
 Cliquez ici pour plus d’information.]
 His first book of poetry What You Can’t Have (Signature Editions, 2006) was short-listed for the ReLit Prize.
 In 2008, he published a hybrid book of concrete poems/photographs, Body of Text (Book*hug), created with photographer David Ellingsen (prints are still for sale).
 His book of poetry BAD IDEAS was released in May, 2017, from Nightwood Editions.
 Smith’s second novel, Progress, was published in Spring 2011 with Cormorant Books.
 For more info, click books!

 COMMUNITY PRACTICE: Working with Inspired Word Cafe, he organizes PONY, an annual queer cabaret and community fundraiser in Kelowna.
 Smith also co-presents the Student Okanagan Film Festival, in Kelowna, BC.
-Smith co-created and ran the Robson Reading Series for six years, hosting hundreds of writers in that time.
+Working with the now-defunct Living Positive Resource Centre, Smith produced a number of fundraising and community events.
+Lastly, Smith co-created and ran the Robson Reading Series for six years, hosting hundreds of writers in Vancouver during that time.
 Smith is deeply committed to community, in all his creative practices.

 Find him on Instagram, TikTok, and Substack.